openstack-infra/zuul-jobs/roles/install-docker/README.rst

    Which update channel to use for upstream docker.
 The two choices are ``stable``, which is the default and updates quarterly, and ``edge`` which updates monthly.

+.. zuul:rolevar:: docker_version
+   :default: undefined

+   Declare this with the version of the docker package to install.
+   Undefined will install the latest.
+This will look something like ``18.06.1~ce~3-0~ubuntu``.
+Only supported when using upstream docker repos.